fed/webpack-version-file/README.md

 yarn add --dev webpack-version-file
 ```

-## Setting up the plugin in your Webpack Config file
+## Setting up the plugin in your Webpack config file

 Just include the module at the top of your `webpack.config.js` file and add a new entry to your `plugins` array: